NewDevBr/DataStructureWithPython/README.md

 A python class created according to decorator methods.
-The main goals is training create python classes, use decorators practices, realize fundamentals calculus and deliver a scholar exercise.
+The main goals is training create python classes, use decorators practices, realize fundamentals calculus and deliver a faculty exercise.

 [Click here to see official python docs about classes](https://docs.python.org/3/tutorial/classes.html)